jingleheimer-schmidt/factorio-trainsaver/README.md

 ------------------------------------------
 ##### Compatibility:
 There are currently no known mod compatibility issues.
 To report a compatibility issue, please make a post on the discussion page.

+If you have suggestions or bug fixes that you would like to contribute directly, feel free to open a pull request on [GitHub](https://github.com/jingleheimer-schmidt/factorio-trainsaver).

 ------------------------------------------
 ##### Other mods by asher_sky: